 When I was a child growing up in New Zealand, my mother knit colorful sweaters for me.
-She used brightly-colored wool to create warm sweaters, which we call jumpers.
-Perhaps not the greatest fashion statement as I got older, but in many photos, I’m wearing one!
+She used brightly colored wool to create warm sweaters, which we call jumpers.
+As I’ve gotten older, I’ve realized that it’s not the greatest fashion statement, but, in many photos of me as a kid, I’m wearing one!

-I believe there are three main types of clothing: clothes that others want us to wear, clothes we wear to fit in or be someone, and clothes that are truly ours.
-As the New Year begins, I have been thinking about how this has a spiritual parallel, as we are reminded to take off our old selves and clothe ourselves in our true identity in Christ.
+I believe there are three main types of clothing: clothes that others want us to wear, clothes we wear to fit in or be someone and clothes that are truly ours.
+As the new year begins, I have been thinking about how this has a spiritual parallel.
+The Scriptures remind us to take off our old selves and clothe ourselves in our true identity in Christ.